pikakid98/pikakid98.github.io/help.md

 ```
 Wait a minute? did you just delete all of the other downloads?
 I had those bookmarked -_-
 ----------------------------------------------------------------------------------------------
-I didn't remove any files at all
+I didn't remove any files at all.
+They're all available at https://pikakid98.github.io/mirror
 ```
 ```
 Can I port your code to [X]